epegzz/talon_config/README.md

 ## Current features:

-- Enable mouse control via eye tracker (continuously move mouse to where you look at on the screen)
+- Function to enable mouse control via eye tracker (continuously move mouse to where you look at on the screen)

-- Disable mouse control via eye tracker (stop updating mouse position)
+- Function to enable mouse control via eye tracker (stop updating mouse position)

-- Put the mouse to the position on the screen that you are looking at once
+- Function to put the mouse to the position on the screen that you are looking at once

+- Function to put eye tracker to sleep

-- Put eye tracker to sleep
+- Puts eye tracker to sleep automatically after 15 minutes

 ## Linux & Mac setup